 License is required only for source hosts — hosts on which VMs that you back up or replicate reside.
 Target hosts (for replication and migration jobs) do not need to be licensed.

 - By the number of protected VMs.
 You must obtain a license for the total number of VMs that you plan to protect — back up, replicate, copy or for which you plan to create VeeamZIP files.
-VMs processed with backup copy and tapes jobs are not regarded as protected VMs.
-These types of jobs provide an additional protection level for VMs that are already protected with backup jobs.
+VMs processed by snapshot-only jobs are regarded as protected VMs.
+VMs processed with backup copy and tape jobs are not regarded as protected VMs, these types of jobs provide an additional protection level for VMs that are already protected with backup jobs.